marcel-balint/holiday_locator/README.md

-## Holyday Locator - Interactive Frontend Development Milestone Project
+## Holiday Locator - Interactive Frontend Development Milestone Project

  This is single page application which uses Google Maps API to allow users to search for their next holiday destination.
  The users can search for different cities all around the world and find